 What's happened

-Tony Dokoupil will become the new anchor of CBS Evening News starting January 2026, replacing John Dickerson and Maurice DuBois.
-The move is part of a broader overhaul under editor-in-chief Bari Weiss, amid ongoing ratings struggles and staff changes at CBS.
+As of January 5, 2026, Tony Dokoupil will become the sole anchor of CBS Evening News, replacing John Dickerson and Maurice DuBois, who are departing.
+This appointment is part of a broader CBS News overhaul led by new editor-in-chief Bari Weiss, who is reshaping the network's programming and staffing amid ongoing ratings challenges and corporate changes.

 What's behind the headline?